johnpapa/angular-ngrx-data/README.md

     ng serve -o
     ```

+Refer to the [troubleshooting](#installation) section if you run into installation issues.

 ## Run the library tests

 The _ngrx-data_ library ships with unit and E2E (end-to-end) tests to validate functionality and guard against regressions.